Radiation therapy is a treatment for cancer and, less commonly, thyroid disease, blood disorders, and noncancerous growths.

 The goal is to limit the extent to which healthy tissue around the cancer is exposed to the radiation.
 Doctors may recommend this treatment for prostate or ovarian cancer, for example.

 A doctor may recommend undergoing both main types of radiation therapy.
-The decision will depend on:
+The decision

 - the type of cancer